Social Work Licensure in Alabama

 Accredited Social Work Programs in Alabama

 Earning a social work degree is a crucial step toward pursuing a career in the field.
 Fortunately, there are a number of great social work schools in Alabama to choose from, including online social work programs.
 If you plan to practice social work in Alabama, earning your degree from an in-state institution can work to your advantage.
 The faculty at Alabama schools often have special insight into working in the state, and may be able to provide extra assistance with internship placements.
-Later on, we'll provide a useful directory of accredited social work programs to help you start your search.

 What Can You Do With a Social Work Degree?